Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-oath/oath-credentials.md

 "period/issuer:account"
 ```

-If period is a default value - 30 seconds, or the credential's type is HOTP, then the format will be:
+If the credential is TOTP with the default period (30 seconds) or the credential's type is HOTP, then the format will be:

 ```
 "issuer:account"
 ```

-Also, if Issuer is not specified, the format will be:
+If Issuer is not specified, the format will be:

 ```
 "period/account"
 ```

-Or just an Account Name for TOTP with default period or HOTP credentials:
+Or just an Account Name for TOTP with default period (30 seconds) or HOTP credentials:

 ```
 "account"